adayoung/MudletIRC/README.md

     /msg NickServ IDENTIFY YourNick YourPassword

-Replace YourNick and YourPassword with the correct values.
+Replace YourNick and YourPassword with the correct values. _You'll need to do this step every time you connect to the IRC network from Mudlet._

 **STEP 7:** Use the 'irc' alias in Mudlet's main window to talk!
 The IRC chat lines will be formatted to resemble an in-game clan for you, except